Schlieren

 Schlieren (/ˈʃlɪərən/ SHLEER-ən; /de/, streaks) are optical inhomogeneities in transparent media that are not necessarily visible to the human eye.
 Schlieren physics developed out of the need to produce high-quality lenses devoid of such inhomogeneities.
 These inhomogeneities are localized differences in optical path length that cause deviations of light rays, especially by refraction.
 This light deviation can produce localized brightening, darkening, or even color changes in an image, depending on the directions the rays deviate.

 History

 Schlieren were first observed by Robert Hooke in 1665 using a large concave lens and two candles.
 One candle served as a light source.
 The warm air rising from the second candle provided the schliere.

-The conventional schlieren system is credited mostly to German physicist August Toepler, though Jean Bernard Léon Foucault invented the method in 1859 that Toepler improved upon.
-Toepler's original system was designed to detect schlieren in glass used to make lenses.
+In 1858, Léon Foucault described a knife-edge test to accurately measure the shape of concave curved mirrors by reflecting light into a knife edge at or near the mirror's centre of curvature.
+German physicist August Toepler adapted the principle in 1864 to detect schlieren in glass used to make lenses.
 In the conventional schlieren system, a point source is used to illuminate the test section containing the schliere.
 An image of this light is formed using a converging lens (also called a schlieren lens).
 This image is located at the conjugate distance to the lens according to the thin lens equation: